gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Foreshadows later revelation that he was once one of the most feared Prosecutors in the territory
 - A short "trial" leads to the weapons being confiscated over Dockety's objections
   - Dockety: "Patient will return.
 We will defend ourselves.
 And you."
-  - Shaper Blazes: "I figure townsfolk'll defend their homes, don't you worry."
+  - Shaper Blazes: "I figure townsfolk can defend their homes, don't you worry."
   - Mama Roo (later): "He's right, you know.
 We'll protect you."
   - Dockety: "That is not what he said.
 He said you would defend your homes."